What is your situation?

 Travel document (Convention of 28 July 1951) with a blue cover

-You do not need a visa when transiting in the Netherlands.
-However, your travel document must still be valid for at least another 6 months when you leave the Netherlands or another Schengen country.
+• your travel document.
+Your travel document must still be valid for at least another 3 months when you leave the Netherlands.

 Check what other documents you need to travel to the Netherlands

-You need an airport transit visa when transiting in the Netherlands.
-Also, your travel document must still be valid for at least another 6 months when you leave the Netherlands or another Schengen country.
+If you do not have a UK residence permit, you will need an airport transit visa to transit through the Netherlands.
+Your travel document must be valid for at least another 3 months when you leave the Netherlands.

 Find out how to apply for an airport transit visa